pluralsight/guides/draft/microsoft-net/building-a-generic-csv-writer-reader-using-reflection/article.md

 - Every object should output its public properties via a method.

 Optional considerations:
-- Since some CSV readers out there do not support UTF-8 encoding, all local characters must be converted into ASCII format.
-This may not be possible in some languages, however since I will be giving Turkish as an example, it will be possible in this guide.
+- Since some CSV readers out there do not support UTF-8 encoding, all "special" characters must be converted into ASCII counterparts if possible.
+Note that this may not be possible in some languages, however since I will be giving Turkish special characters as an example, it will be possible in this guide.
-- Unless explicitly defined by quotation marks left and right spaces must be trimmed.
+- Unless explicitly defined by quotation marks left and right spaces must be trimmed, because in my experience unnecessary left and right spaces are usually a mistake by the person who input the values, especially if the values are copied from some other application.
+If we absolutely need left and right spaces we can use quotation marks.
 - Properties can be ignored with their index or their name.

 ### CSV Writer